PierrePaul/wifipunch/README.md

 ## Dependencies

-- for building: docker, docker-compose, envsubst
+- for building: docker, docker-compose
 - for the code: see wifipunch/requirements.txt

 ## Docker

-a script `docker.sh` wraps docker compose so it can pass $INTERFACE and $SUBNET to compose.
-Those variables may change depending on the setup, they specify over which network interface to bridge with and on what subnet.
+Configure the environment variables:

+- `INTERFACE`: the network interface the container will bind on
+- `SUBNET`: the subnet the container will be connected to
+- `FLASK_ENV`: `production` or `development`

 ### Build

-- `./docker.sh build`: this will build the wifipunch container
+- `docker-compose build`: this will build the wifipunch container

 ### Run

-- `./docker.sh up`: this runs the db container and wifipunch
+- `docker-compose up`: this runs the db container and wifipunch